Careers

 Closing Date: Until Filled

-Send a resume and cover letter explaining your interest in the position to jharrod@delawareestuary.org or to ATTN: John Harrod, Partnership for the Delaware Estuary,
+Send a resume and cover letter explaining your interest in the position to jharrod@delawareestuary.org or via USPS to Partnership for the Delaware Estuary, Attn: John Harrod, 110 South Poplar Street, Suite 202, Wilmington, DE 19801.

 Partnership for the Delaware Estuary, Inc. is an Equal Opportunity Employer.
 Qualified persons are encouraged to apply regardless of religious affiliation, race, age, sex, gender identity, sexual orientation, disability, or any category that becomes protected by federal labor law.
 Candidates must be able to work legally in the United States.